Skip to main content

 FieldDescription

-Operational ProcedureText describing any special operational procedures the flight crew must follow while this MEL item is active
+Operational ProcedureSpecial operational procedures the flight crew must follow while this MEL item is active.
+Authored as rich text or uploaded as a PDF

 Generation Probability